wkarges/Microsoft-PowerBI-Integration/README.md

 This tutorial is intended for employees of Four Winds Interactive.
 If you're unaffiliated with FWI and looking to develop with Power BI's REST APIs this tutorial is unlikely to be helpful.

+**UPDATE 9-24-2020** I've added additional instructions for creating a service account.
+After you've registered your app and designated App permissions you can create a service account user in Azure ID who's credentials will be used for the GetAccessToken request.

 ## Getting Started

 You'll need to have (or work with someone who has) admin privileges to AzureAD/Microsoft 365.
 If you're just testing, you can setup your own trial admin account through the [Microsoft developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program).